 Effective management of system capability is crucial for business success and sustenance of competitive advantage.
-System Architecture needs to maintain a balance across multiple factors viz. rapidly evolving technology, dynamic business scenarios, and integration with diverse systems, without increasing the cost of software development and the complexity of software systems.
+System Architecture needs to maintain a balance across multiple factors, viz. rapidly evolving technology, dynamic business scenarios, and integration with diverse systems, without increasing the cost of software development and the complexity of software systems.

-Architectural thinking needs to be expressed effectively for addressing key business concerns such as the following:
+Enterprise System Architecture needs to be expressed effectively for addressing key business concerns such as the following:

 - Modernizing the hardware and software environments (reduce the complexity of IT infrastructure)